SystemsApproach/sdn/trellis.rst

 For example, a companion file, ``spgw.p4`` (not shown), implements the forwarding plane for the SPGW extension, which includes the GTP tunnel encapsulation/decapsulation required by the cellular network standard.
 Similarly, ``bng.p4`` (not shown) implements PPPoE termination, which is used by some Passive Optical Networks deployments.
+(As an aside, the code fragment also illustrates the basic structure of ``fabric.p4``\'s core functionality: lines 6-7 invoke the *filtering objective*, lines 12-14 invoke the *forwarding objective*, and lines 16-17 invoke the *next objective*.)

 In addition to selecting which extensions to include, the pre-processor also defines several constants, including the size of each logical